What is ringworm?

 What is the incubation period for ringworm?

-The incubation period ranges from about four to 14 days.
+The incubation period ranges from about 4-14 days.

 How will I know if I am infected with ringworm?